-1. Insert the tongue into the buckle marked CENTER until it snaps.
+Insert the tongue into the buckle marked CENTER until it snaps.

-To shorten, pull the free end of the belt away from the tongue, then pull the belt clip to take up the slack.

-Position the lap belt low and snug on the hips as shown.
+- To lengthen, hold the tongue at a right angle to the belt and pull on the belt. - To shorten, pull the free end of the belt away from the tongue, then pull the belt clip to take up the slack. - Position the lap belt low and snug on the hips as shown.